 Online sales representatives often have more flexibility in making decisions such as applying coupons, meeting competitors’ prices and expediting shipping at no extra charge.

-Weakness:
+Weaknesses:

 Online shoppers do not have the ability to physically inspect or try on the items being considered for purchase.